 Film, Photography and Sound Recording Permits

 Filming, photography and sound recording permits are considered in the order they are received.
-All applications must be completed in detail and returned with the $200.00 non-refundable application fee.
-Incomplete applications or applications returned without the application fee will not be considered.
+All applications must be completed in detail and returned with the permit application and non-refundable application fee.
 A minimum of two weeks is required to process an application and issue a permit.

 For questions please contact:

 The application fee covers up to three hours of administrative time involved in such things as phone calls, correspondence, application review, project consultation, scheduling park staff, issuing a filming permit (when appropriate), and providing follow-up and billing.
 Administrative time over three hours will be billed at a rate of $65/hour.

 Yellowstone National Park staff will be required to monitor certain filming, photography and sound recording activities.
 Crews are responsible for paying daily location fees and for monitors as well as any staff costs associated with the project (at $65/hour).
 This fee will be paid before the permit is issued.
 Some of the activities that require a monitor include but are not limited to: filming or photography in thermal areas (filming in most backcountry thermal areas is prohibited) and when filming "talent" along the roadway or in developed areas.
 A monitor may not be required when filming talent out of the view of general public or >50yds away from groups of visitors.
 Monitors are generally required for large crews or projects with extensive equipment, or when there is potential for impacts to visitor use or resource damage

 Current Location fees**

 **2014 Location Fee schedule pending.